-Assistant Professor/Associate Professor/Professor in Computational Science and Engineering
+Faculty Positions in the School of Computational Science and Engineering 2023-2024

 Applicants are expected to engage in substantive research with collaborators in other disciplines.
 For example, current faculty have domain expertise and/or collaborations in computational chemistry; earth sciences; biomedical and health sciences; urban systems and smart cities; social good and sustainable development; materials and manufacturing; and others.